BrutLogic/Post/README.md

 <tool name="write_file" file_path="some/path">File content</tool>
 ```

-One crazy thing to think about is that, and agent with this very prompt would probably result in something AGIish with a smart enough LLM (though, we're talking LLMs from 2030 for that to have a chance to work).
-Said otherwise, what I described to this point could be enough to have an AGI if it runs on a LLM vastly smarter than current frontier models.
+I guess that at some point in the future, that alone would be AGIish already (with LLMs vastly smarter than current ones.
+We're talking GPT-7 or o4)

 If you have somewhat experimented with agentic, you may know how such an agent would behave already.

-With current LLMs, it would hallucinate a LOT.
+With current LLMs, it would:

-**Swarm agentic approach, and why it's the way:**
+- Hallucinate a LOT.
+- Get stuck in loops
+- Not do what you asked for (except maybe for very trivial queries)

+### Let's build `CoderAgent` part 2: **Tree of agents**
 You'll have to take my word on some of the things I'm about to write:
 - Today, we don't have LLMs smart enough for a single agent to automate my entire profession.
 - That said, if you break the workflow down to sub-workflows, current LLMs can probably automate more of them than you would expect.
 - The smaller an agent is, the less responsibility and tools it has, the more reliable and performant it will be.

 ```yaml
 system: You are CoderAgent.